presj/bikesharing/README.md

 ![image](https://user-images.githubusercontent.com/100803302/172064380-526289a9-9e51-40fc-9100-93e0e9d8ce6c.png)

-Two data points that stand out among all the assessed data categories are user type and gender.
+Two key data points that stand out among all the assessed data categories are user type and gender.
 Although Citi Bike is available for everyone’s use, it does offer a subscription-based service.
 Among the total rides taken in the month of August, the following visual reveals that 81% of the rides were taken by individuals with a subscription.

 ![image](https://user-images.githubusercontent.com/100803302/172064396-6a56f87e-b0d3-45b0-8ec3-89d6ca4bb78c.png)